-Click [TCP/IP protocol].
+4 Click [TCP/IP protocol].

-E Click the IP address of the Network Interface Board which is to be configured, and click [Next >].

-- If you do not know which Network Interface Board you are configuring, see the network configuration page to check the MAC address (Network Address). - () Make sure that the MAC address and IP address are correct, and click [Finish].
+- Click the IP address of the Network Interface Board which is to be configured, and then click [Next>]. - Note - ☐ If you do not know which Network Interface Board you are configuring, see the network configuration page to check the MAC address (Network Address). - Make sure that the MAC address and IP address are correct, and then click [Finish].

-Click the [General] tab, and type the name of the print server into the [Device Name:] box.

-1 In the [Print Server Name:] box, type the name of the print server.

-2 In the [File Server Name:] box, type the name of the file server in which a print server is to be created.
+- Click the [General] tab, and then type the name of the print server into the [Device Name:] box. - 2 Click the [NetWare] tab, and then make the following settings. - 1 In the [Print Server Name:] box, type the name of the print server. - 2 In the [File Server Name:] box, type the name of the file server in which a print server is to be created.